 France Weather in November

-In November the weather can still be warm in the south but may change so pack for the cold as well.
-The north tends to the cold and rainy so as you travel through France, it helps to dress in layers.
-You'll see this variability in the weather averages for some major cities:
+In November the weather can still be warm in the south of France but may change, so pack for the cold as well.
+Northern destinations, including Paris, tend to be cold and rainy.

 What to Pack